raito-io/terraform-provider-raito/docs/index.md

 # Raito Cloud Provider

 Use the Raito Cloud provider to interact with the resources supported by Raito.
-You must configure the provider with the proper credentials before you can it.
+You must configure the provider with the proper credentials before you can use it.

 ## Example Usage